 Also, mistakes happen and good financial habits can be broken.
 The important aspect is to catch it and make sure you pivot back in the right direction.

-It might be frustrating at first if you are off track, but don’t let your frustration win because it will knock you off from achieving your ultimate financial goals.
+It might be frustrating at first if you are off track.
+But don’t let your frustration win because it will set you back from achieving your ultimate financial goals.

 Have you set up your financial goals recently?
 How do you go about ensuring you are on the right path?
 Let me know in the comments below.